InnovativeInventor/docker-pivpn/README.md

    -h --help                Show help
    -b --build               Builds dockerfile
-   -c --config <amount>     Specify the amount of client configs you want -r --rand <amount>       Specify the amount of random data (in kilobytes) that you want your Docker container to be seeded with
+   -c --config <amount>     Specify the amount of client configs you want -r --rand <amount>       Specify the amount of random data (100's of bytes) that you want your Docker container to be seeded with
 ```

 # Credits